 1. Discovery

-For example, in the case of the safety concern at the mentioned plant, the first question asks the person to broadly remember a time when he felt very safe at work, with safety being at the core of the topic being questioned.
+For example, in the case of the safety concern at the mentioned plant, the first question asks the person to broadly remember a time when they felt very safe at work, with safety being at the core of the topic being questioned.

 The third question forms a bridge to the next phase of the process, namely the Dream phase.
 Ask the person to imagine a perfect future where the issue at hand no longer exists.
 What changed?
 What does it look like?
 Who is involved?